Half Marathon, Men & Women:

 Start & Finish Tips

 - Get to the race early!
-Plan on arriving at least a half hour before your race starts; one hour is even better as traffic and parking could cause some delays.
+Plan on arriving at least an hour before your race starts; one hour is even better as traffic and parking could cause some delays.

 - Dress warmly if it’s chilly, but don’t overdress.
 Dress in layers which you can peel off and either tie around your waist or leave at a water station.
 Old shirts or sweatshirts are good for starting the race in as they can be discarded early.
 Large trash bags with holes cut out for arms and your head also work well.
 Be sure not to discard an item in the middle of the road.
 Move to the side to discard your clothing, preferably near a water station.
 Discarded clothing will be collected by race volunteers and delivered to a designated area in Seaside… and if not picked up, donated to a local charity.
 We can not guarantee that all discarded clothing will be retrieved.